Prinzhorn/skrollr/README.md

 Returning ```false``` will prevent rendering.

-**Note:** this event does not necessarily fire a often as the native event does, because skrollr throttles the event in order to guarantee smooth transitions.
+**Note:** the event fires as often as the native event does, but rendering is async using requestAnimationFrame in order to guarantee smooth transitions.

 #### easing